Skip to main content

 Supports for Indigenous students

-If you're an indigenous student, you get access to plenty of support, both mentally and spiritually.
+If you're an indigenous student, you have access to numerous support services, both mental and spiritual.
 If you're feeling down or school is really taking a toll, there are supports in place for you.

-SAIT’s Indigenous graduation celebration recognizes Indigenous students' academic achievements.
+SAIT’s Indigenous graduation celebration acknowledges the academic achievements of Indigenous students.

 Our programs offer youth authentic, engaging, and meaningful learning experiences.